 Today, we’re going to talk about the second part and a few quick ways to instantly set yourself apart and improve your portfolio site.

-1. Post a picture of yourself.
+1. Post a new picture of yourself.

 I know, your portfolio isn’t a dating profile.
 But, at the same time, you’ll just naturally make people more comfortable by showing them the copywriter behind the site.

 You don’t need a professional photo (unless you specialize in a very conservative field like law or finance, and even then…).
 Your picture should show a bit of your personality and make you look friendly.
 It should make you look like the kind of person people want to work with.

 That, said, though, you probably don’t want pictures that, say, you wouldn’t be proud for your mother to display.
 Swimsuit shots, duckface selfies or pictures of you with empty bottles of tequila are probably not the direction you want to go.
 Think “interesting,” “friendly” and “fun.”